deiwin/i3-dotfiles/README.md

 - **redshift** for screen color temperature management
 - **feh** to set the background
 - **jq** to parse i3 IPC messages
+- **caffeine** to keep the screen from falling asleep during fullscreen apps

 Install cVim for chromium: https://github.com/1995eaton/chromium-vim